 Quality gun belts do come with certain tactical advantages.
 You should never buy any gun belt or holster rig solely because they look "tacticool."
 Instead, select your holster belt or any gun-carrying belt based on its fit, its durability, and its ability to do its job - keeping your gun in place.

 Regular or department store belts usually don't offer the stiffness and strength needed to hold up both a holster and a loaded handgun capably.
 A well-constructed gun belt is typically more rigid and thick than typical belts.
 While some in leather, these belts often stretch and don’t offer a weatherproof solution or continued stiffness and rigidity.

 Ideal gun belts are made with scuba webbing or a similar material.
 They also offer a solid buckle since the buckles are often the first thing to break.
-We highly recommend a Cobra belt buckle, which is designed to last a lifetime.
+We highly recommend a Talon belt buckle, which is designed to last a lifetime.